marclaval/optimize-angular-app/README.md

 To run integration tests:
 - `npm run build`
+- Build the closure-compiler cases (see above)
 - `npm test`

 To generate a performance report:
 - `npm run build`
+- Build the closure-compiler cases (see above)
 - `npm run perf`